 Source: Invesco.
 For illustrative purposes only.
-Not all cryptocurrencies exhibit the principles outlined above.
+Note that not all cryptocurrencies exhibit the principles outlined above.

-How Does One Get a Bitcoin?
-The circle of Bitcoin's life
+How do you get a bitcoin?
+The circle of a bitcoin's life

-Before exploring the technical details of blockchain technology, it is useful to first understand how one may obtain a Bitcoin.
+Before exploring the technical details of blockchain technology, it is useful to first understand how one may obtain a bitcoin.